The Natural Waterslide in North Carolina You Need to Visit

 There is not much margin on the side of the road so you will need to walk single file and keep small kids extra close if you choose to park outside of the Sliding Rock parking lot.

-Take pictures and video in shifts
+Take pictures and videos in shifts at Sliding Rock Natural Waterslide

 If you want to get pictures and video during your slide, I would suggest taking turns so that you can get the footage…unless you have someone in your party who doesn’t want to go.
 We also brought a waterproof camera for another perspective down the slide.